 His research demonstrates that mathematics can be used to describe all sorts of real-world phenomena: from embryo formation to locust swarming and from sleeping sickness to egg-shell patterning.
 He is particularly interested in the role that randomness plays in Biology.
 His research into Mathematical Biology has been covered by the BBC, the Guardian, the Telegraph, the Daily Mail, RTE, Scientific American and Reuters amongst others.

-Kit’s writing about the enjoyment and ubiquity of Mathematics has appeared in the Guardian, the Times, the Huffington Post, the i, the independent, the Daily Mail, and popular science publications such as Scientific American and IFLscience as well as having over 1.4 million reads on the Conversation.
+Kit writes a regular piece for the independent on mathematics in the real world.
+His writing about the enjoyment and ubiquity of Mathematics has also appeared in the Guardian, the Times, the Huffington Post, the i, the independent, the Daily Mail, and popular science publications such as Scientific American and IFLscience as well as having over 6 million reads on the Conversation.
 Kit sets real-world-based mathematical puzzles which have appeared in a range of newspapers, on tube adverts and on the radio.
 He has also made appearances on Panorama, More or Less, BBC News, Bang goes the theory, BBC Inside Science, Sky News, Numberphile and even on Watchdog.

 He also shares his enthusiasm and love of Mathematics in keynote speeches at conferences, festivals as well as schools and workshops as part of his role as widening participation, outreach and engagement officer at the University of Bath.